- For some, making a full payment annually is a comfortable option, and some insurers will offer a discount on the policy of around 7% for doing so.

-For some, making a full payment annually is a comfortable option, and some insurers will offer a discount on the policy of around 7% for doing so.
-For others, monthly payments over the course of the year are more agreeable.
-There is no right or wrong here; what you choose comes down to what you can afford comfortably.
+For customers who prefer making a full payment annually, some insurers will offer a discount for doing so.
+For others, monthly payments over the course of the year might be more comfortable, as payments will be in more manageable increments.

 What are the benefits of paying monthly premiums?

-Many Canadians opt to pay their insurance bill in monthly installments.
-Choosing to do so, though, means your provider will not offer you a discount for paying in one fell swoop, and they’ll also tack on a small, monthly installment fee.
+Choosing to do so, though, means your provider will not offer you the discount you might have received for paying in one fell swoop.
+Moreover, they’ll likely also tack on a small, monthly installment fee.

 So, yes, you’ll pay a little more throughout the year by opting for a monthly payment plan.
 But there are a few benefits to taking this route, including: